ingridpitta/isaac_api/README.md

 With this API it is possible to:

-* List students `/ api / students` (Returns a list of 4 students from each school)
+* List students `/api/students` (Returns a list of 4 students from each school)

-* Search for a student from a specific school according to the uuid/enrollment `/ api / school /: schoolId / student /: studentId`
+* Search for a student from a specific school according to the uuid/enrollment `/api/school/:schoolId/student/:studentId`

-* Consult the API documentation `/ api / docs`
+* Consult the API documentation `/api/docs`

 School IDs are: